Faisal bin Turki Al Saud (1785–1865): Early reign and captivity

+Return to Riyadh

-Following his return to Riyadh Faisal reclaimed the throne in 1843 and ruled until 1865.
+Following his return to Riyadh, Faisal reclaimed the throne in 1843 and ruled until 1865.
 He easily defeated his third-cousin Abdullah bin Thunayan, who had revolted against the ineffective Khalid and taken control.
 Faisal depended on a close alliance with the Al Rashid family of Ha'il.
 Abdullah bin Rashid played a key role in his success, and the two families were extensively intermarried.
-In return, Faisal appointed Abdullah as the Amir of Ha'il in 1835.
-In his second term Faisal also established cordial relations with the Ottomans who appointed him governor of Najd.
+Early in his reign, Faisal appointed Abdullah as the Amir of Ha'il in 1835 in return for his loyalty.
+In his second term, Faisal also established cordial relations with the Ottomans who appointed him governor of Najd.
 In turn, Faisal recognised the supremacy of the Ottoman Empire in the region.

+Faisal consolidated his power by subduing opposition tribes in Najd.
+This centralized authority required financial resources, prompting Faisal to target Al-Ahsa, Qatif, and Saihat—key economic hubs.
+He imposed his control over these regions, ensuring a steady flow of funds to his treasury by imposing what was termed zakat, though it functioned as a tax in contemporary terms.

+Faisal's ambitions extended beyond these territories.
+In 1847, he attempted to intervene in Bahrain, exploiting internal conflicts within the ruling family.
+Although unsuccessful in capturing Bahrain, he settled for a peace agreement that included a tribute payment.
+His inability to seize Bahrain was primarily due to attacks on the Al-Qassim Province by Muhammad bin Awn and Khalid bin Saud, and the firm stance of the British government against Saudi expansion in the Persian Gulf.
+The British, who had substantial interests in the region, closely monitored Faisal's movements.
+Their support for the Bahraini sheikh and their strategic positions in the Gulf influenced the broader regional dynamics.

+Faisal formally requested the support of the British Political Resident in Bushire through his representative in Trucial Oman in 1848.